 Water System Charges:

 The Rafter J Ranch subdivision maintains its own water system consisting of three operating wells, a water purification system based on chlorine gas, a storage tank, and the piping and valves that constitute the distributions system.
-Water from this system is also supplied to the properties located in Adams Canyon and the South Park Service Center.
+Water from this system is also supplied to the properties located in Adams Canyon, Cornerstone Business Park, and the South Park Service Center.
 Since the water system also supplies water to the fire hydrants located in Rafter J, Adams Canyon, and the South Park Service Center, a backup diesel-driven generator was installed that automatically starts upon loss of AC power in order to provide power to the pumps and to insure water pressure is maintained in the event of electric power loss.

 Prior to the ISD’s existence, the HOA operated and maintained the water system.
 The costs of doing so were included in the HOA member fees.
 The HOA transferred ownership of and maintenance responsibility for the water system to the ISD in 2004.
 The ISD currently bills the HOA to cover the system costs and the HOA covers the billing cost in the funds collected via the HOA member fees.
 As a result, there was no change to the HOA member fees due to the ownership transfer and there was no additional cost levied by the ISD on the Rafter J properties.